Hardening Kopano against attacks with Fail2ban

-This howto describes how to install and configure Fail2ban for Kopano Groupware on Ubuntu 16.04.4 LTS.
+This howto describes how to install and configure Fail2ban for Kopano Groupware on Ubuntu.
 Fail2ban provides effective protection against brute-force attacks by filtering out failed attempts of authentication from Syslog and Apache protocol in order to block the host for a certain period of time using a kernel firewall.

 Install Fail2ban on Kopano Server

-The Fail2ban package will be installed on the Ubuntu host as root as follows.
+The Fail2ban package will be installed on Ubuntu as root as follows.
 Fail2ban is developed on Python, which is why the required libraries are reloaded.

 After installation, Fail2ban runs and is enabled in systemd for autostart.